DariaMartinovskaya/Client-Server/Client-Server_Architecture_Theory.md

 The working principle of an API is commonly expressed through the request-response communication between a client and a server.
 The client is any front-end application that a user interacts with.
 The server is in charge of backend logic and database operations.
 In this scenario, an API works as a middle layer between the client and the server, making it possible to send data requests and responses.

+### REST API

+REST, which stands for representational state transfer, is an essential API in web services.
+It makes use of the HTTP protocol and URIs (uniform resource identifier) to facilitate communication between different platforms.

+URIs uniquely identify resources on the internet.
+For example, servers and websites have different URIs which allow them to communicate with one another.
+HTTP protocol determines how resources like text, images, videos, and other data types are exchanged on the web and includes methods like GET, PUT, POST, and DELETE.

+To communicate with different systems, REST APIs use the JSON format to store and transport data.
+JSON is a lightweight data format that’s compatible with different browsers and supports different data types like arrays, strings, objects, and lists.
+Nevertheless, REST APIs can also use the SOAP protocol.

+Though REST APIs have a clear architecture, making them relatively easy to build and scale, they can also quickly grow in size and become complex.
+However, their complexity varies depending on the tech stack used in their development, the production environment they’re deployed to, and what they actually accomplish.

+Building REST APIs can enhance scalability, increase browser client compatibility, and lessen security requirements.
+REST APIs also have enhanced discoverability and fewer resource limitations.
+In this context, discoverability involves making an API highly usable to developers.
+For instance, individuals can quickly explore and understand the resources a REST API provides and through which URLs those resources are provided.

+Some quick REST information:

+- REST is all about simplicity.
+REST APIs rely on HTTP protocols with straightforward methods for communication and data exchange.
+To illustrate, the GET method is used for fetching data, POST for submitting data to a server, PUT for updating existing data or resources, and DELETE for removing specific resources.
+- REST APIs facilitate client-server communications and architectures.
+In other words, servers send data to client applications and receive feedback, which can be processed and stored in a database or used for other purposes.
+- REST APIs use a single uniform interface.
+Regardless of their size, REST APIs operate the same way using a uniform interface.
+This means they can provide the same type of data to applications running in different browsers or operating systems.
+- REST is optimized for the web.
+Using the JSON data format makes it compatible with browsers.‍
+- REST is known for excellent performance and scalability.
+But, like any technology, it can get bogged down or slow down your app.

+### SOAP
+SOAP (also known as Simple Object Access Protocol) is a secure way to build APIs, and it works by encoding data in the XML format.
+REST (Representational State Transfer) APIs are more flexible, and they support data transfer in different formats, including XML, HTML, plain text, JSON, and more.
+When comparing SOAP vs REST, both have their benefits and disadvantages.

+While SOAP APIs can be used in simple web services scenarios, their robust features and enhanced security are more ideal for enterprise-type situations.

+Reasons you may want to develop an application with a SOAP API include:

+SOAP has much tighter security.
+In addition to SSL support, WS-Security is a built-in standard that gives SOAP web services enterprise-level security features.

+Successful/retry logic for reliable messaging functionality.
+REST APIs lack a standardized messaging system and mainly handle communication failures by retrying various requests.
+On the other hand, SOAP APIs have built-in retry logic, allowing them to handle errors more effectively and provide better reliability.

+SOAP supports ACID compliance.
+SOAP facilitates better ACID compliance than REST APIs.
+This leads to fewer anomalies and promotes database integrity by ensuring all transactions adhere to stipulated principles.
+ACID compliance is quite useful, especially when handling financial or sensitive information.

+#### Conclusions

+A RESTful approach is the better option for applications that require CRUD operations (create, read, update, and delete).
+A good example is a content management system (CMS), which uses standard HTTP methods—POST, GET, PUT, and DELETE—to create and maintain entities.
+Additionally, REST’s ability to cache responses makes it a good fit for high-demand applications where certain requests are made frequently.
+Finally, REST is very popular, and companies that use a RESTful design for public APIs are able to cater to a wider range of developers who have dealt with REST before.

+On the other hand, systems that have strict API security requirements and regulations may benefit from a SOAP-based approach because of its built-in security measures.
+For instance, its support for WS-Security and strongly-typed contracts make SOAP a better fit for systems that send and receive highly sensitive data, such as financial and healthcare information.

 Sources:
 1. https://www.simplilearn.com/what-is-client-server-architecture-article
 2. https://medium.com/@nirajranasinghe/understanding-client-server-architecture-in-system-design-9da079efde60